Pankaj-111/datastructure/README.md

 ##  section1
 - Fizz Buzz problem
 - Palimdrome number
-- Number of zeros in a factorial of a number
+- Number of trailing zeros in a factorial of a number